-The Company's primary leasing activities relate to certain real estate leases entered into in support of the Company's branch operations and back office operations.
-As of December 31, 2021, the Company had leased four of its full service branches and five other locations for corporate/administration activities, operations, and loan production.
-All property leases under lease agreements have been been designated as operating leases.
+The Company's primary leasing activities relate to certain real estate leases entered into in support of the Company's branch operations and back-office operations.
+The Company leases its four full-service branches and three other locations for corporate/administration activities, operations, and loan production.
+All property leases under lease agreements have been designated as operating leases.
 The Company does not have leases designated as finance leases.

 The Company determines if an arrangement is a lease at inception.
 Operating lease right-of-use ("ROU") assets are included in premises and equipment, and operating lease liabilities are included as other liabilities in the consolidated balance sheets.
 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 As the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
-The weighted average discount rate used was 2.23%.
+The historical weighted average discount rate used was 1.94% at December 31, 2022 and 2.23% at December 31, 2021.
 The operating lease ROU asset also includes any lease pre-payments.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.
 The Company has lease agreements with lease and non-lease components, which the Company has elected to account for separately as the non-lease component amounts are readily determinable under most leases.

-As of December 31, 2021, the Company's lease ROU assets and related lease liabilities were \$2.5 million and \$2.7 million, respectively, and have remaining terms ranging from 1 - 6 years, including extension options that the Company is reasonably certain will be exercised.
-As of December 31, 2021, the Company had not entered into any material leases that have not yet commenced.
+As of December 31, 2022, the Company's net lease ROU assets and related lease liabilities were \$2.1 million and \$2.4 million, respectively, and have remaining terms ranging from 1 - 6 years, including extension options that the Company is reasonably certain will be exercised.
+As of December 31, 2022, the Company had not entered into any material leases that have not yet commenced.
 The Company's lease information is summarized as follows:

-Leases

-(in thousands) 2021 2020
+(in thousands) 2022 2021

 Lease Right-of-Use Asset

-Lease asset \$ 5,364 \$ 5,3
+Lease asset \$ 5,171 \$ 5,3

-Less: Accumulated amortization (2,898) (2,2
+Less: Accumulated amortization (3,074) (2,8

-Net lease asset \$ 2,466 \$ 3,1
+Net lease asset \$ 2,097 \$ 2,4

 Lease Liability

-Lease liability \$ 5,535 \$ 5,5
+Lease liability \$ 5,327 \$ 5,5

-Less: Accumulated amortization (2,800) (2,1
+Less: Accumulated amortization (2,968) (2,8)

-Net lease liability \$ 2,735 \$ 3,4
+Net lease liability \$ 2,359 \$ 2,7